TiagoMSSantos/MobileRT/docs/README.md

 - [ ] Add options in Qt UI

 ### System
-- [x] Add comments in the Android UI
+- [x] Add javadoc in the Android UI
-- [ ] Add comments in the JNI layer
+- [ ] Add documentation in the JNI layer
-- [ ] Add comments in the MobileRT
+- [x] Add documentation in the MobileRT
 - [x] Give out of memory error when the memory is not enough to load the scene
 - [ ] Add unit tests (more code coverage)
 - [x] Add git hooks to check git commit messages